equinor/radix-sample-keda/README.md

-# NOTE!
+# NOTE:!
+Repo moved

 This repo has moved into [radix-public-site/examples](https://github.com/equinor/radix-public-site/tree/main/examples/radix-example-keda-servicebus) for easier maintenance :)

-# .NET Core worker processing Azure Service Bus Queue scaled by KEDA
+## .NET Core worker processing Azure Service Bus Queue scaled by KEDA
 A simple Docker container written in .NET that will receive messages from a Service Bus queue and scale via KEDA.

 The message processor will receive a single message at a time (per instance), and sleep for 2 second to simulate performing work.
 When adding a massive amount of queue messages, KEDA will drive the container to scale out according to the event source (Service Bus Queue).